 Students for Environmental Action

 Students for Environmental Action will present interactive activities and games dealing with education about sustainability and what individuals can do to help the environment.

 Temple Planning Student Organization

-Planning and Community Development students engage visitors in a sustainability drive, charrette-style site development planning process.
+Planning and Community Development students engage visitors in a sustainability driven, charrette-style site development planning process.